 The MIT guy then muttered that sometimes it takes a tough man to make a tender chicken.

-- The windows registry.
+The windows registry.
 Ever notice how everything in .NET is done through simple plaintext .config files?
 Does that remind you at all of the hoary old .INI file?
 Or perhaps an apache configuration file?
-While the registry hive is theoretically superior, it's subject to a lot of problems mostly related to complexity-- lose a few bytes and it's corrupt; wave bye-bye to all your registry data.
+While the registry hive is theoretically superior, it's subject to a lot of problems mostly related to its complexity.
+Lose a few bytes and it's corrupt; wave bye-bye to all your registry data.
 Oh yeah, and your OS install.
 Two steps forward, one step back.

-- COM. 'nuff said.
-Wouldn't you rather just build a Web Service?
+COM. 'nuff said.
+Wouldn't you rather just build a web service?
+Or … anything else?

-- Java.
+Java.
 You hear this refrain over and over: Java is too academic, too needlessly complex.
 J2EE?
 Anything with "Enterprise" in the title, just substitute "Complicated".
-As I pointed out earlier, organizations are citing reduced complexity and increased productivity when switching to .NET in droves.